What you can expect from your dental professional

 By law, all dentists, dental nurses, dental technicians, dental hygienists, dental therapists, clinical dental technicians and orthodontic therapists who provide your dental care must be registered with us.

-Some dentists with special training or experience are also on our Specialist Lists and can call themselves a ‘specialist’.
-They must show us how they are qualified to use that title before they can join these lists.
+Some dentists with special training or experience are also on our specialist lists and therefore can call themselves a ‘specialist' in a particular branch of dentistry.
+To join a list and use that title, the dentist must show us how they are qualified and eligible to do so.
 Other dentists may work in particular areas of dentistry (for example, orthodontics) but they are not allowed to call themselves a specialist unless they are on these lists.

-While on our registers we expect dental professionals to keep their skills up to date through continuing professional development.
-They also need to meet our standards.
+We expect dental professionals, while on our registers, to keep their skills up to date through continuing professional development.
+They also need to meet our Standards for the Dental Team